antonum/ha-iris-k8s/README.md

 ## Beware of Zombies and other stuff

-If you are familiar with running IRIS in the Docker containers, you migh have used the `--init` flag.
+If you are familiar with running IRIS in the Docker containers, you might have used the `--init` flag.

 ```
 docker run --rm -p 52773:52773 --init --name iris store/intersystems/iris-community:2020.4.0.524.0